maconcg/osc7/README.md

 	[1] = "osc7.test"
 ```
 Regardless, I rarely encounter directories whose names contain characters outside the ASCII set, which means there's no need to fork.

-  - The `bash` implementation doesn't use `PROMPT_COMMAND`.  `PROMPT_COMMAND` is the obvious way to implement this stuff and had served me well for a year or so.
-But `pdksh` doesn't provide `PROMPT_COMMAND`, so I had to make this work in its absence.
-Turns out the same approach that works for `pdksh` works for `bash`, so you're free to use `PROMPT_COMMAND` for something else.

 ### Bugs
 It's hard to tell whether a given bug should be attributed to the producer (i.e., this implementation) or the consumer.
 Testing this implementation against multiple consumers would help with this.